Please visit our new website

 On May 30, 2013, the former high school (built in 1958) was opened as the temporary New Dawn Centre for Social Innovation and a preliminary group of tenants began to re-imagine and re-enliven the former classrooms and office spaces.

-After four years of operations, the Centre continues to evolve and is home to tenants who work in the arts, start-ups, immigration, education, and entrepreneurship: the Art Room, Nova Stream, Corey Katz Photography, CBMIC, Celtic Colours International Festival Box Office, Raylene’s School of Music, Navigate Start-Up House, the Cape Breton Island Centre for Immigration, Enter Left Productions, the Cape Breton Orchestra, Common Good Solutions, and the CBU Co-operative Study Space, among others.
+After four years of operations, the Centre continues to evolve and is home to tenants who work in the arts, immigration, education, and entrepreneurship: the Art Room, Nova Stream, Corey Katz Photography, CBMIC, Celtic Colours International Festival Box Office, Raylene’s School of Music, Navigate Start-Up House, the Cape Breton Island Centre for Immigration, The Third Floor Studios, Robyn Cathcart Productions, the Cape Breton Orchestra, and Common Good Solutions, among others.

-You can learn more about some of our tenants here.
+You can learn more about our tenants here.

 Many of these individuals and organizations have joined the high school building temporarily with aspirations of moving into the adjacent convent once renovations are complete.

-Cape Breton Island, rich in natural beauty, relishes in its abundance of artists and creativity – painters, sculptors, craftspeople, musician, actors, dancers, designers, developers, photographers, videographers, cinematographers, writers and story tellers.
-The Cape Breton Centre for Arts, Culture and Innovation aspires to provide a welcoming hub in which artists and innovators can collaborate, work, develop and hone their craft, and share their work with the local and visiting publics in an affordable and modern facility.
+Cape Breton Island, rich in natural beauty, relishes in its abundance of artists and creativity – painters, sculptors, musicians, actors, dancers, designers, developers, photographers, videographers, cinematographers, writers and story tellers.
+The Centre for Arts and Culture aspires to provide a welcoming place in which artists can collaborate, work, develop and hone their craft, and share their work with local and visiting publics in an affordable and modern facility.

-The proposed renovation would fully restore the former convent building, ensure all fire and life safety requirements are met in the convent, update all mechanical and electrical systems in the convent, provide for a significant number of fully-accessible small, medium, and large leasable spaces for arts, culture and innovation tenants, as well as workshop space, and create a modern, efficient, and sustainable building that retains the heritage characteristics and façade that are important to the community.
+The proposed renovation would fully restore the former convent building, ensure all fire and life safety requirements are met in the convent, update all mechanical and electrical systems in the convent, provide for a significant number of fully-accessible small, medium, and large leasable spaces for arts and culture tenants, as well as meeting/presentation spaces, and create a modern, efficient, and sustainable building that retains the heritage characteristics and façade that are important to the community.

 Renovations to the convent building will take between 18 and 24 months to complete at which time new and existing tenants would be able to begin occupying the building.
 Renovations began in September 2017.